-- (1) This rule applies to any subject individual who is a current Department volunteer. - (2) If a subject individual is identified as an alleged perpetrator, reported perpetrator, or accused person in an abuse investigation, the Office of Human Resources may remove the subject individual from placement and duties at any time during the investigation or any subsequent review. - (3) If removed from the placement, the subject individual may reapply for a placement under OAR 407-007-0430.
+(1) Subject individuals covered by this rule.
+This rule applies to any subject individual who is a current volunteer.

+(2) Duties during abuse investigation and review.
+If a current subject individual is identified as an alleged perpetrator, reported perpetrator, or accused person in an abuse investigation, the Office of Human Resources may remove the subject individual from placement and duties at any time during the investigation or any subsequent review.

+(3) Placement after abuse investigation.
+If removed from the placement, the subject individual may reapply for a placement under OAR 407-007-0430.

-Stat.
-Auth.: ORS 409.027 & 409.050 Stats.
-Implemented: ORS 409.027 & 409.050 Hist.: DHSD 8-2009(Temp), f. & cert. ef.
-10-1-09 thru 3-29-10; DHSD 2-2010, f.
+Stats.
+Implemented: ORS 409.027 & 409.050

+Hist.: DHSD 8-2009(Temp), f. & cert. ef.
+10-1-09 thru 3-29-10